Friday, 8 August 2025

 So if you say, "the absence of socks on your feet is actually NOT evidence you are not wearing socks", then IPSO FACTO you are then saying that wearing socks would be the evidence you are NOT wearing them.
 (Because there are only two possibilities in this situation and one of those options has to favour the negative because of the law of the excluded middle.
 Either the statement someone is wearing socks is true, or false, it can't be a matter of, "it could be true or true")

-There is then potentially a third option you may call "denial" where you say, "neither wearing socks nor not wearing them count as evidence socks are absent".
+So if you are in denial you would say, "neither wearing socks nor not wearing them count as evidence socks are absent".

-We can now apply this situation to examples that lead to two options only. (true disjunctions)
+We can now apply this situation to some more examples that lead to two options only. (true disjunctions)

 If we want to know the cause of polymerisation, whether polymers were created/designed or whether they somehow came about naturally, then if they were designed we would expect that if any polymerisation occurred outside of life the process would come from;